Unlinking and unknottedness of monotone Lagrangian submanifolds: Holomorphic discs which avoid a Lagrangian

 \section{Holomorphic discs which avoid a Lagrangian}

 If $(X,L)$ is a pair consisting of a symp\-lec\-tic amb\-ient ma\-ni\-fold and a Lag\-ran\-gian submanifold, we denote by $\OP{Hur}_*(X,L;\ZZ)$ the image of the Hurewicz homomorphism in relative homology.
-Let $D^*_{\rho,g}L$ denote the radius $\rho$ closed disc subbundle of the cotangent bundle $T^*L$ for a metric $g$ and $S^*_{\rho,g}L$ its boundary. \begin{thm} Let $L_1$ and $L_2$ be manifolds and suppose that $L_2$ admits a metric $g$ with no contractible geodesics.
-Suppose that
+Let $D^*_{\rho,g}L$ denote the radius $\rho$ closed disc subbundle of the cotangent bundle $T^*L$ for a metric $g$ and $S^*_{\rho,g}L$ its boundary.